0509pooja/S3RDS/ReadMe.txt

 This repository implements that reads data from an S3 bucket, processes it, and then pushes the data to an RDS database.
 The entire process is containerized using Docker, and an AWS Lambda function is utilized to run the task.

 The infrastructure and resources required for this project are created using Terraform.
-The goal is to demonstrate the use of Docker, AWS services (S3, RDS, Glue, Lambda), and Terraform for efficient automation.
+The goal is to demonstrate the use of Docker, AWS services (S3, RDS, Lambda), and Terraform for efficient automation.

 ---